 Travel packs can be less comfortable than traditional backpacking or climbing packs and aren't as well-suited to longer outdoor excursions.
-For example, if you're planning a 10-day backpacking trip in the Alps in the middle of a 3 week hostel-hopping European adventure, then it would probably be wiser to purchase a backpacking pack like the Arc'teryx Bora AR 63 for men and the Osprey Aura AG 65 for women and a packable travel daypack like the Osprey Talon 22.
-Plus, if you're not that into unique travel features, then a backpacking pack will not only get your stuff to locales around the globe but will also serve you well on hikes at home by saving space in your closet--and in your budget.
+For example, if you're planning a 10-day backpacking trip in the Alps in the middle of a three week hostel-hopping European adventure, then it would probably be wiser to purchase a backpacking pack like the Arc'teryx Bora AR 63 for men and the Osprey Aura AG 65 for women and a packable travel daypack like the Osprey Talon 22.
+Plus, if you're not that into specialized travel features, then a backpacking pack will not only get your stuff to locales around the globe but will also serve you well on hikes at home by saving space in your closet—and in your budget.
 You will, however, find several backpacks in this review that we would also take hiking, climbing, or on other outdoor adventures.

 Once you've thought through your backpack priorities, hopefully, you'll have a better idea of whether a travel-specific backpack will best meet your needs or whether a backpacking or climbing pack is the ticket.
 If it's a travel pack you're after, read on as we discuss two of the most important aspects to consider when choosing your next travel pack.